AbhishekKumar4/NLP/Topic Modeling/README.md

 - One of the technique in the field of text mining is Topic Modelling.
 As the name suggests, it is a process to automatically identify topics present in a text object and to derive hidden patterns exhibited by a text corpus.
 Thus, assisting better decision making.
 - Topic Modelling is different from rule-based text mining approaches that use regular expressions or dictionary based keyword searching techniques.
 It is an unsupervised approach used for finding and observing the bunch of words (called “topics”) in large clusters of texts.
 - Topics can be defined as “a repeating pattern of co-occurring terms in a corpus (a collection of written texts)”.
 A good topic model should result in – “health”, “doctor”, “patient”, “hospital” for a topic – Healthcare, and “farm”, “crops”, “wheat” for a topic – “Farming”.
+- For example : Various professionals are using topic models for recruitment industries where they aim to extract latent features of job descriptions and map them to right candidates.
+They are being used to organize large datasets of emails, customer reviews, and user social media profiles.

+# Latent Dirichlet Allocation(LDA) for Topic Modeling